1 Start listening to recorded fireworks shows.

 # 2 Rule out veterinary issues.

 Dogs can learn to nap through the sounds of fireworks, but until then, they need you home with them.
 Make plans to stay at home to bring in the new year.
-It may seem like a downer to not head out to celebrate, but your furry friend will LOVE you for it.
-Snuggle with your dog on the couch while saying farewell to 2020 and welcoming 2021.
+It may seem like a downer not to head out to celebrate, but your furry friend will LOVE you for it.
+Snuggle with your dog on the couch while celebrating the 4th.

 #4 Get a calming aid that works for your dog.

-“Hush, Puppy” calming soft chews from Okoa Pet are peanut butter flavored calming treats that contain 3 mg of broad-spectrum hemp and other natural calming ingredients proven to help dogs relax.
-Broad-spectrum hemp combined with tryptophan, chamomile extract, and two types of choline work in synergy to help calm your anxious pooch.
+“Hush, Puppy” calming soft chews from Okoa Pet are peanut butter-flavored calming treats that contain 3 mg of broad-spectrum hemp and other natural calming ingredients proven to help dogs relax.
+In a recent survey of 98 pet parents, “Hush, Puppy” chews significantly anxiety-related behaviors like barking and shaking associated with loud noises.
 Give your dog a “Hush, Puppy” treat before the fireworks begin to set the mood for a fear-free evening.
 Doing so will allow everyone in your family to enjoy a pleasant start to the new year.

 #5 Make a special fireworks playlist.